Multi-Instance App And Web Launcher

 • No system or app file modifications

-• WhatsApp support with notifications, unread badges, and optional menu bar background mode
+• MS Teams and WhatsApp web app support with notifications, unread badges, and optional menu bar background mode

 • Supports multiple browsers and apps